mysociety/alaveteli/doc/manual/getting_started.md

 cloud servers, which start out at around $25 / month.
 Then your tech person should follow the [installation documentation]({{ site.baseurl }}installing).

 Alternatively, you could use Amazon Web Services.
-If you've not used them before, you can get a free "micro" instance for twelve months.
 This has the added advantage that you can use our preconfigured [Alaveteli EC2 AMI]({{ site.baseurl }}installing/ami) to get you started almost instantly.
 However, it's more expensive than Rackspace,